Office Forms || Office location and directions || Office hours and Scheduling || Insurance and Payment Plans

 Q: My plan says that children over 18 are covered.
 Is this the case?

 A: Maybe.
 Some have fine print that says they must be in college, or have other stipulations.
-You need to ask your insurance company about this on a case by case basis.
+You need to ask your insurance company or HR department about this on a case by case basis.

 Q: I want to send in a "pre-determination" to be absolutely sure of what the insurance company will cover before I start treatment.
 Can you do this?